Reliability Evaluation of Individual Predictions: A Data-centric Approach: Implementation of the measures

-The query point $\qu$ is an outlier if its $k$-vicinity radius falls within the range of outlier radii.
-That is, if the boundary of outlier values in $\Gamma_\dee$ is smaller than $r_\qu$, $\qu$ is considered an outlier.
-Now to compute the probability $\pe_o(\qu)$, the function $O$ can use the probability distribution $\mathcal{N}(\mu,\sigma)$.
+Using the value of $r_\qu$, the query point $\qu$ is an outlier if its $k$-vicinity radius falls within the range of outlier radii.
+In particular, suppose $r$ is the boundary of outlier values in $\Gamma_\dee$.
+Then $\qu$ is an outlier if $r_q \geq r$.
+Following this argument, the function $O$ can use the probability distribution $\mathcal{N}(\mu,\sigma)$ to compute the probability $\pe_o(\qu)$.
 As shown in Figure~\ref{fig:or}, $\pe_o(\qu)$ is the probability that the outlier boundary $r$ is less than or equal to $r_\qu$, i.e. $\pe_o(\qu) = \pe(r\leq r_\qu)$.

 Converting the values to the standard-Normal distribution and using the $Z$-table: To further elaborate on how $\pe_o(\qu)$ is computed, let us consider the following example:

 \begin{example} Consider the 2D data set $\dee$ with $n=10$ tuples shown in the table of Figure~\ref{fig:ex:2:1}.
 In addition to the tuple values on $x_1$ and $x_2$, the table also includes the $k$-NN ($k=2$) of the tuples and the radius $\rho$ of their $k$-vicinity.
 Let the outlier ratio of the data set be 20\% ($\mu = 1- 0.2= 0.8$) with a standard deviation of $\sigma=0.1$.
 Now consider the query point $\qu:\langle 0.81,0.76\rangle$.
 The 2-NN of $\qu$ are $\{t_1, t_6\}$, and $\rho_\qu = 0.286$.
 Looking at the last column of Figure~\ref{fig:ex:2:1}, only $t^8$ has a larger $k$-vicinity radius than $\rho_\qu$, i.e., for 90\% of tuples the $k$-vicinity radius is smaller than $\rho_\qu$.
 Therefore, using Equation~\ref{eq:po}, $\pe_o(\qu) = \mathcal{Z} ((0.9-0.8)/0.1) = 0.84 $. \end{example}